5.3. CI/CD Workflows

 While many CI/CD solutions exist, GitHub Actions is a powerful and convenient choice for projects hosted on GitHub.
 It is deeply integrated with the GitHub platform, allowing you to build, test, and deploy your code directly from your repository.

-directory of your project.
+To create a workflow, you define a YAML file in the .github/workflows directory of your project.
 This file specifies the triggers (e.g., a pull request), the jobs to run, and the individual steps within each job.

 What are the essential workflows for an MLOps project?